jonathanmccann/auction-alert/README.md

 Configuration
 ========

 A "config.properties" file is required in the Catalina base directory.
-The following properties are expected:

-* application.id -- You eBay Developer application ID
-* jdbc.default.url -- The URL to your database
-* jdbc.default.username -- The username for your database
-* jdbc.default.password -- The password for your database
+Please see [config.properties](https://github.com/jonathanmccann/ebay-webapp/blob/master/src/main/resources/config.properties) for a full listing of properties.

 License
 ========